appdev-at-mit/blog/_posts/readings/1-cmd-line.md

 ## Understanding `.bashrc`

-There is *one* more part to the content I want to cover that doesn't seem to show up anywhere in pwn.college.
+There is some content I want to cover that doesn't seem to show up anywhere in pwn.college.
 Part of the power of Linux is the ability to customize your own setup and make your life more convenient in the future.
 We do this with **rc (run command) files**, the most notable of which is your `.bashrc`.